arangodb/docs/3.5/graphs-general-graphs-management.md

 {% endarangoshexample %}
 {% include arangoshexample.html id=examplevar script=script result=result %}

-#### Remove a vertex collection
+#### Remove a Vertex Collection

-Remove a vertex collection from the graph
+Remove a vertex collection from the graph:

 `graph._removeVertexCollection(vertexCollectionName, dropCollection)`

+- `vertexCollectionName` (string):
+  Name of vertex collection.
+- `dropCollection` (bool, _optional_):
+  If true the collection will be dropped if it is not used in any other graph.
+  Default: false

 Removes a vertex collection from the graph.
 Only collections not used in any relation definition can be removed.
 Optionally the collection can be deleted, if it is not used in any other graph.

-**Parameters**

-* vertexCollectionName (required) Name of vertex collection.
-* dropCollection (optional) If true the collection will be dropped if it is not used in any other graph.
-Default: false.

 **Examples**

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline general_graph__removeVertexCollections
     @EXAMPLE_ARANGOSH_OUTPUT{general_graph__removeVertexCollections}
       var graph_module = require("@arangodb/general-graph")